coder024/SashaktStree-Microsoft-Azure-Hackathon/README.md

 # hackathon-submission-template
 Please use this template for submitting solutions for the Microsoft Azure Women's Hackathon 2022

-# Site
+# WebSite

-Here is the link for our site- https://coder024.github.io/Sashakt-Stree/
+Here is the link for our website- https://coder024.github.io/Sashakt-Stree/

 # Introduction